kelly-gilbert/preppin-data-challenge/2021/preppin-data-2021-16/README.md

 * Practiced: [pandas isin](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.isin.html) - I can never remember the name of this when I need to use it!
 * Practiced: comparison using [numpy where](https://numpy.org/doc/stable/reference/generated/numpy.where.html)
 * Practiced: grouping and aggregation
-* Learned: sorting by more than one column
+* Learned: ranking by more than one column

 ## Python
 <a href="preppin-data-2021-16.py">